DepledgeLab/SVV-2.0/README.md

 - SVV-Forward-2.0.gff3 - GFF3 file denoting all SVV RNAs annotated along the top strand of SVV reference genome
 - SVV-Reverse-2.0.gff3 - GFF3 file denoting all SVV RNAs annotated along the bottom strand of SVV reference genome

+Addtional files include the SVV reference genome sequence and SVV2.0 transcriptome file:

+- SVV.genome.fasta - original SVV reference genome sequence in FASTA format (Genbank accession NC_002686.2).
+This version is compatible with BED12 files in IGV.
 - SVV_v2.0_complete.fasta - SVV 2.0 transcriptome file (multi-fasta) - contains all SVV transcripts present in the v2.0 annotation

 Note: Users should ensure the header line in the genome fasta file matches the text used in column #1 of the GFF3 files prior to perform alignment and any downstream analyses